Katy-RCM/HZMGP/README.md

-# HZMGP
-A Bayesian survival model induced by hurdle zero-modified power series discrete frailty with dispersion: an application in lung cancer
+# A Bayesian survival model induced by hurdle zero-modified power series discrete frailty with dispersion: an application in lung cancer